miriamcoccia/sosec-agentic-fw/README.md

 ## Overview

 The SOSEC Agentic Framework is designed to automate the classification and event-matching of Telegram posts.
 It leverages a modular, agent-based architecture to process data from sources like Telegram and the CeMAS API, classify content into thematic categories, extract and validate keywords, enrich them with external data (e.g., Google Trends), and match them with relevant events.
-The final output is visualized for analysis and decision-making.
+The final output is visualized for analysis and decision-making.

 ## Architecture

 The system is composed of interconnected agents, each responsible for a specific task in the data processing pipeline.
-The flowchart below illustrates the architecture:
+The flowchart below illustrates the architecture:

 ```mermaid
 flowchart TD